 Passivity is often a learned behavior that we’re taught in childhood by our parents, teachers, and societies.
 For example, being headstrong is generally a trait that is discouraged in society because it makes you less governable, meaning that others have less influence over you.

-Of course, most people pay lip service to this “empowerment” ideal (such as our teachers), BUT within the confines of doing socially acceptable things like going to university (like others), chasing after money and status (like others), and getting married and having kids (like others).
+Of course, most people pay lip service to this “empowerment” ideal (such as our teachers and even parents), but only within the confines of doing socially acceptable things like going to university, chasing after money and status, and getting married and having kids.

 On one hand we’re encouraged to be “proactive” about our lives, but on the other hand, this “proactivity” is a disguised form of passivity which is all about following the crowd and doing what everyone else does.

 Passivity is, therefore, a major cause of feeling trapped and stuck in a life that seems empty.
-When we’re passive, we’re literally giving others the permission to make our decisions and prescribe our existence on this earth.
+When we’re passive, we’re literally giving others the permission to make our decisions and dictate our existence on this earth.
 When we’re passive, we’re resigned to accepting our “lot” in life, without realizing that it is actually in our hands to create a life of our own choosing.

 2. You’ve simply outgrown your current life

-When you aren’t willing to upgrade your life, even when you’ve outgrown it long ago, you feel suffocated.
+When you aren’t willing to upgrade or change your life, even when you’ve outgrown it long ago, you feel suffocated.
 Just imagine how uncomfortable it would be squeezing yourself into the clothes you wore ten or twenty years ago!
 Yes, you might feel comforted in some small way … but is the comfort and familiarity you feel worth the experience of dying inside?

 3. You desperately want to fit in and feel “normal”

 Conformity is an old paradigm we no longer need to chase after.
 In fact, the more we conform, the more empty we feel inside.
 The more we try to be like others, the more we lose contact with our inner voice.
 The more we mold our lives to be “socially acceptable,” the more we sacrifice our inner values, dreams, beliefs, and desires.